 - Land is excluded from this construction cost budget but not your total “building budget”.

 Let Your House Plans Do the Talking (Shopping)

-Once you get your house plans, start shopping for bids and estimates from subcontractors and suppliers.
-The items you will be shopping for are broken down into categories as seen on the sample spreadsheet.
+Once you get your house plans, start shopping for bids and estimates from contractors, subcontractors and suppliers.
+The items you will be shopping for are broken down into categories as seen on a spreadsheet.
 These are suggested categories.
 You can alter them and/or add more as you see fit.
 Your objective is to get firm bids for all items.